UncertaintyInComplexSystems/bamojax/README.md

 # Welcome to bamojax!

-Welcome to **bamojax**, the Bayesian modelling and model comparison toolbox implemented using the JAX coding universe. **bamojax** is a probabilistic programming language (PPL), similar to Numpyro, PyMC, Stan, JAGS, and BUGS, as well as a set of analyses for model comparison and averaging. **bamojax** relies on [Blackjax](https://blackjax-devs.github.io/blackjax/) for approximate inference, on [Numpyro](https://num.pyro.ai/en/stable/) for probability distributions and their essential operations.
+Welcome to **bamojax**, the Bayesian modelling and model comparison toolbox implemented using the JAX coding universe. **bamojax** is a probabilistic programming language (PPL), similar to Numpyro, PyMC, Stan, JAGS, and BUGS, as well as a set of analyses for model comparison and averaging. **bamojax** relies on [Blackjax](https://blackjax-devs.github.io/blackjax/) for approximate inference, and on [Numpyro](https://num.pyro.ai/en/stable/) for probability distributions and their essential operations.

 ## What sets bamojax apart?